2ITB-Dromtorp/Skoleoppgaver_Kristoffer_2023_2024/nfcsnakeladders/README.md

 ```

 ### Player Joining
-#### this is where the Players class comes to use, adds a new player to the players array inside the **GameRoom** variable and joins the room with the code
+This is where the Players class comes to use, adds a new player to the players array inside the **GameRoom** variable and joins the room with the code

-#### Before a player gets added to the array and joins the room it has to go trough list of if statements to check if can join or not, this will prevent crashing the server by adding wrong data.
+Before a player gets added to the array and joins the room it has to go trough list of if statements to check if can join or not, this will prevent crashing the server by adding wrong data.

 ```js
 socket.on("PlayerJoin", async (data) => {